nobitlost/Predix/Examples/README.md

 2. Select the checkbox next to your device ID, this assigns your device to this code model
 3. Click **Create Model** button

 Copy and paste the [Electric Imp's Predix Smart Refrigerator example code @TODO: fix link](https://github.com/electricimp/Predix/tree/master/Examples/SmartRefrigerator) into the agent and device coding windows.
-The agent.nut file should go in the agent coding window, the device.nut file in the device coding window.
+The SmartRefrigerator_Predix.agent.nut file should go in the agent coding window, the SmartRefrigerator_Predix.device.nut file in the device coding window.

 ![IDE code windows](http://i.imgur.com/yiCmQZu.png)